ferretwithaberet/lightless-theme/README.md

 </p

 <p align="center">
 I was searching for a great dark theme for myself since long time ago.
-I love really dark themes, tha's why I instantly loved Deepdark by Nimbda, but I like the color scheme of Material Theme by Mattia Astorino.
+I love really dark themes, that's why I instantly loved Deepdark by Nimbda, but I liked the color scheme of Material Theme by Mattia Astorino.
 So, I decided to combine those two themes, tweak some other things to my liking and that's how Lightless by Two Devs came to be!
 </p>

 [Get theme from Visual Studio Marketplace](https://marketplace.visualstudio.com/items?itemName=TwoDevs.lightless)